marinsantiago/BOBgmms/README.md

 ## <a name="cite"></a> Citation

-If you use any part of this code in your work, please consider citing our paper:
+If you use any part of this package in your work, please consider citing our *Statistics and Computing* paper:

 ```
-@misc{marin_bob,
+@article{marin_bob,
-  title         = {BOB: Bayesian Optimized Bootstrap for Approximate Posterior Sampling in Gaussian Mixture Models},
+  title   = {BOB: Bayesian optimized bootstrap for approximate posterior sampling in Gaussian mixture models},
   author  = {Santiago Marin and Bronwyn Loong and Anton H. Westveld},
+  journal = {Statistics and Computing},
-  year          = {2024},
+  volume  = {36},
-  eprint        = {2311.03644},
+  pages   = {14},
-  archivePrefix = {arXiv},
+  year    = {2026},
-  primaryClass  = {stat.ME}
+  doi     = {10.1007/s11222-025-10763-y}
 }
 ```

 ## <a name="refs"></a> References

-Marin, S., Loong, B., and Westveld, A. H. (2025+), "BOB: Bayesian Optimized Bootstrap for Approximate Posterior Sampling in Gaussian Mixture Models."
+Marin, S., Loong, B., and Westveld, A. H. (2026), "BOB: Bayesian optimized bootstrap for approximate posterior sampling in Gaussian mixture models." *Statistics and Computing*, **36**, 14. [doi:10.1080/10618600.2025.2572327](https://doi.org/10.1007/s11222-025-10763-y)